 At the museum, there is an exhibition about the process and evolution of rice cultivation and harvesting in Langkawi.
-The gallery has on display tools and equipment’s using on the rice paddy working.
+The gallery has on display tools and equipment used on the rice paddy working.

-This place is so amazing that even got a rooftop garden with lovely views of the rice farm and a spa which uses fresh ingredients from the garden.
+This place is so amazing that even got a rooftop garden with lovely views of the rice farm and a spa that uses fresh ingredients from the garden.

 Opening hours: Every day from 10:00 a.m to 06:00 p.m

 This is just one of those places that will leave you speechless.
 Darulaman Sanctuary is located at Gunung Raya in a forest reserve.
 The surrounded atmosphere is very hilly.

 2 kilometers into the jungle walking trail runs daily and is very popular among nature lovers.
 A guide will be with you to share his knowledge and passion for nature.